projectblacklight/blacklight-jetty/README.txt

 To run, use

-  java -XX:+CMSPermGenSweepingEnabled -XX:+CMSClassUnloadingEnabled -XX:PermSize=64M -XX:MaxPermSize=128M -jar start.jar
+  java -XX:+CMSClassUnloadingEnabled -XX:PermSize=64M -XX:MaxPermSize=128M -jar start.jar

 When jetty is finished initializing itself, Solr is available at